albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 Philosophically refine an idea until it's near mathematical.

 2 things we have dogs don’t: We can direct action.
-I can arbitrarily choose to spit on my floor and go clean it up right now.
+I can arbitrarily choose to spit on my floor and clean it up right now.
 And we have the ability to reflect/meta-think at arbitrary levels (for a stupid example see the web-game Derivative Clicker).

 We absolutely have wondrous superpowers and magical gifts compared to people 100 years ago.
 It’s not about a sense of wonder.
 It’s about reflecting honestly on it.

 If you’re honest with yourself about the effect of technology on you, you can begin to free yourself from its grasp.

-Our priors of the world (see our RL checkers post) we believe maybe at least half of Americans share.
+We believe maybe half of people in similar situations to us share our same priors originating from childhood and evolution.

 Force your priors into the ones you deeply want.
-In Reinforcement Learning, the value function is the prior if your perspective is an individual timestep.
+In Reinforcement Learning, the value function is the prior from the perspective of an individual timestep.

 The process of recall for memory is more helpful than one might think, because in addition to storing inputs, our memory also stores intermediate computations.

 Never think the same thought twice in a row.
 You’re literally getting 0 new information.
 Spaced repetition can help with receiving new random seeds when revisiting thoughts.

+Afraid to self-reflect?
+Feel like you're biased?
+Afraid nothing's real?.
+Try pretending you’re analyzing an alien, not a human.

 We have a single anecdote of a person who (we believe) shows that anything is possible for anyone: our author Albert.
 In elementary school, he was just about the slowest person in his classes, many times being literally the last person to finish a project.
 During middle and high school he never participated in any extra-curricular activities, except a stint with cross-country.
 Every single lunch he ate alone, every single time.
 He failed his classes in 10th grade, with a 2nd semester GPA of less than 1.0.
 Along with his bro Aaron, he is writing this piece now.